 - Greenwich becomes the 9th London Borough where LEEF has supported projects

-- Completes LEEF’s initial funding phase, moving into the recycling period of this evergreen fund
+- Completes LEEF’s initial funding phase, subsequent projects used recycled LEEF funding for this evergreen fund

 Carbon savings pa (tonnes)

 GPEL heat customers